tbocek/tomtp/Readme.md

 ## Features

-* Always encrypted (ed25519/curve25519/chacha20-poly1305) - no renegotiate of shared key
+* Always encrypted (ed25519/curve25519/chacha20-poly1305) - but no renegotiate of shared key
 * 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU)
-* No perfect forward secrecy for 1st message if payload is sent in first message
+* No perfect forward secrecy for 1st message if payload is sent in first message (request and reply)
 * P2P friendly (id peers by ed25519 public key, for both sides)
-* Closing is immediate, to keep connection open, keep-alive every 10s is mandatory
+* No FIN/FINACK, close due to not receiving 3 x keep-alive, keep-alive every x ms is mandatory
+* No SSL/TLS, encryption with AEAD (Authenticated Encryption with Associated Data)
 * Less than 3k LoC, currently at 1.8k LoC

 ```